 Banff Gondola on the Winter of Wonder Tour

-The last stop on the tour is at the Banff Gondola.
+The last stop on the Banff Winter Wonder Tour is at the Banff Gondola.
 The gondola climbs 2,292 feet (698 meters) to the top of Sulphur Mountain.
-On your way to the top you will have glimpses of the town of Banff and the mountain views that await.
+On your way to the top you will have glimpses of the town of Banff and the stunning mountain views that await.

 The eight-minute journey to the top is totally worth it when you arrive to magnificent views like these!

-At the top of Sulphur Mountain, the Winter Wonder tour includes a delicious sampling of a traditional Canadian snack.
-We tried bannock with maple butter and a cup of hot apple cider.
-Both the bannock and apple cider were freshly made upon our arrival.
-As a result, they were absolutely delicious!
-So much that we even had seconds!
+At the top of Sulphur Mountain, the Banff Winter Wonder Tour includes a delicious sampling of another traditional Canadian snack.
+Here you can sample bannock with maple butter and a piping hot cup of apple cider.
+Both the bannock and apple cider are freshly made upon your arrival.
+A delicious end to exploring Banff as part of the Winter Wonder Tour.

-The Alpenglow Festival was not specifically included in our Winter Wonder Tour, but we wanted to highlight it as it is a must see if you’re in Banff on a winter weekend.
+The Alpenglow Festival is not included in the Winter Wonder Tour, but we wanted to highlight it as it is a must see if you’re in Banff on a winter weekend.
 During the festival you can enjoy an evening of more amazing views and live music at the top of Sulphur Mountain.
 It happens every Friday and Saturday night between the end of January and April.

 The festival is included within a Banff Gondola ticket, and provides a warm and cozy atmosphere at the top of Sulphur Mountain.
 Inside the gondola summit there is the Glow Bar Lounge, with live music, signature drinks, and tasty treats.

 If you feel like venturing out onto the rooftop, don't worry about the cold!
 You will be rewarded with a heated igloo, where you can eat a delicious s’more after roasting it yourself on the firepits!
-Our roasted s'mores were perfect!
-We enjoyed a relaxing Friday night at the Alpenglow Festival and can highly recommend it as an evening out on top of the town of Banff!
+This is an excellent way to relax and enjoy the beauty of Banff in winter and we can highly recommend it as an evening out on top of the town of Banff!